 We will give you a short overview here, but for more information, please see the guide Writing documentation and specifically:

-- General information about TYPO3 documentation: Basic Principles of TYPO3 Documentation
+- General information about TYPO3 documentation: Basic Principles

 - Get started using reST: reStructuredText & Sphinx